Tau Ceti: Tau Ceti f

-Tau Ceti f is a confirmed super-Earth orbiting Tau Ceti that was discovered in 2012 by statistical analyses of the star's variations in radial velocity, based on data obtained using HIRES, AAPS, and HARPS.
+Tau Ceti f is a candidate planet orbiting Tau Ceti that was proposed in 2012 by statistical analyses of the star's variations in radial velocity, and also recovered by further analysis in 2017.
 It is of interest because its orbit places it in Tau Ceti's extended habitable zone.
-However, a 2015 study implies that it has been in the temperate zone for less than one billion years, so there may not be a detectable biosignature.
+However, a 2015 study implies that it would have been in the temperate zone for less than one billion years, so there may not be a detectable biosignature.

 Few properties of the planet are known other than its orbit and mass.
 It orbits Tau Ceti at a distance of 1.35 AU (near Mars's orbit in the Solar System) with an orbital period of 642 days and has a minimum mass of 3.93 Earth masses.

+However, a reanalysis of the data in 2021 provided an in-depth study of the HARPS spectrograph systematics, showing that the 600-day signal was likely a spurious combination of instrumental systematics with a potential 1000-day yet unknown signal.